A-Croshaw/cosbranok/README.md

 ## _Features to be Implemented_

+ * Add a transcript to the video on index.html.

  * A separate page dedicated to the purpose of users becoming a member of the Cosbranok re-enactment Society.

  * A separate page dedicated to the purpose of traders for events.